GitLab Merge Blocked: Source Branch Behind Target

-You’re working on your self-hosted GitLab, everything’s going smoothly.
-You merged a feature to develop, tested it, created a merge request from develop to main, and then… this lovely message appears:
+You merged a feature to develop, tested it, created an MR from develop to main, and got this:

 The merge is blocked The source branch is 2 commits behind the target branch.